 |iPadOS App||Not supported||Direct printing to all network printers|

 |MacOS App||Direct printing to all local printers||Direct and faster* printing to all local and network printers|

 As the table shows, the default solution on a Azure Virtual Desktop on Mac or another Apple device is quite limited.
 The user is first left to consider which way he accessed the Azure Virtual Desktop and can then determine which type of printer support should be available.
 At the very least, it’s a guarantee for a high support volume.

 As a cloud printing solution, ezeep Blue can connect directly to the Azure Virtual Desktop in the cloud and independently control network printers via its own protocol or address locally connected printers via the connector on the MacOS.

 Data transmission, in terms of the volume of data and printing speed, is highly optimized and allows ezeep’s users to print on average six times faster.

 If the user regularly works in a standard corporate workplace, it is recommended to rely solely on the support of network printers with ezeep.
 Network printers can also be distributed worldwide across different locations.
 A VPN is not required.
 When the user works on the road or at their home office, printing to locally accessible printers is made possible via the ezeep MacOS connector.

 Besides the basic ability to print from a Azure Virtual Desktop on Mac to local printers, ezeep’s MacOS Connector also offers the following advantages:

-With ezeep for MacOS, iPadOS and iOS, you can ensure simple, fast WVD-printing at all times, reduced support costs and increased user satisfaction.
+With ezeep for MacOS, iPadOS and iOS, you can ensure simple, fast AVD-printing at all times, reduced support costs and increased user satisfaction.